First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Gold coin mintage and tax revenue

-As we can see, a total of 98,463 gold coins were minted during these seven years.
-The largest number was minted in 1493 (around 21,370 coins).
-In total 313.1 kg Gold was used in the minting of the Navarrese, considerably more than the 4,800 grains and 13 kg of gold of the previous reign.
-The seigniorage tax revenues generated by these gold coins were comparatively very important, amounting to more than 7,243 livres.
+As we can see, a total of 98.463 gold coins were minted during these seven years.
+The largest number was minted in 1493 (around 21.370 coins).
+In total 313.1 kg pure gold was used in the minting of the Nabarros, considerably more than the 4,800 coins and the 13 kg of pure gold in the previous reign.
+The seigniorage tax revenues generated by these gold coins were comparatively very high, amounting to more than 7.243 livres.

-An example of an entry shown in the coinage accounts for these gold bars is as follows:
+An example of an entry shown in the coinage accounts for these gold nabarros is as follows:

 Courtesy of the General Archive of Navarre, Subentry of AGN, Box 164, Document 22

-In the case of Francis Phoebus, three gold coins have survived to our days; in the case of the Navarros, and considering the number of coins minted, we know of more coins than those of Francis.
+In the case of Francis Phoebus, only three gold coins have survived to our days; in the case of these Nabarros, and considering the higher number of minted coins, we are also aware of a higher amount of surviving coins than those of Francis.

-These gold naves can be classified into two groups, according to the work of the master Ibañez Artica.
-The first group consists of the ones that present the crown and the larger faces of the royal couple on the obverse; the second group consists of the ones with the crown and smaller faces.
-Within each group, we can find different ones with different pictorial texts on the obverse or reverse.
+These gold nabarros can be classified into two groups, according to the work of the expert Miguel Ibañez Artica.
+The first group consists of the ones that present larger crown and faces of the royal couple on the obverse; the second group consists of the ones with smaller crown and faces.
+Within each group, we can find different specimens with different texts on the obverse or reverse.

 I have so far found six specimens belonging to the first group and they are presented below.
-In total, between the two groups, there are ten specimens, and here are photos of all the specimens found:
+In total, between the two groups, ten specimens will be presented.
+And here they are:

 Obverse: REGES: IOHS: KA(TH)EA:NAVARRE